macartan/macartan.github.io/_pages/teaching/how-to-write.md

 1. Describe hypotheses and estimands.
 2. Describe the population: what cases are you looking at and why.
-2. Describe data / measures.
+3. Describe data / measures.
 Describe sources, measures, and transformations.
 You might show descriptive statistics here.
-3. Describe analyses strategies.
+4. Describe analyses strategies.
 Provide justification and conditions required for valid inferences.
 Readers should be clear about how you will map from data you might see to inferences.
 This is as true for qualitative work as for quantitative work.

 ## Case study chapters

-Be clear why you have a case study and what you want to do with it
+Be clear why you have a case study and what you want to do with it.

-a.
-Quick summary of why you have the case and what you hope to learn from it
+* Quick summary of why you have the case and what you hope to learn from it
-b.
-Justify case selection: why this case?
+* Justify case selection: why this case?
 How does it relate to other possible cases?
 Clarify whether it is typical or atypical, a "most likely" case or "least likely" and so on.
+Your cases are probably not "ideal" cases so use the discussion of case selection as an opportunity to say what the likely implications of different features of a case are for inferences.
-c.
-Say what you are looking for in the case and what you will infer depending on what you find
+* Say what you are looking for in the case and what you will infer depending on what you find
-d.
-Describe sources
+* Describe sources
-e.
-General description of the case
+* General description of the case
-f.
-Specific findings relevant for theories
+* Specific findings relevant for theories
-g.
-Inferences
+* Inferences

 ## Conclusions